top of page

 Robbers and gangs operating outside these neighborhoods threatened their safety.
 They had to lock the neighborhood gates every evening at sunset.
 The neighborhoods looked like fortresses, and heavy gates were placed at the entrances and locked every evening.
 The doors and windows of its buildings were facing an inner courtyard.

 These newly formed neighborhoods strongly impacted the design of Jerusalem's constructions.
-We recommend you check out our special map to visualize the location of these new places.

 We can understand the impact of these newly built neighborhoods by looking at the split of Jewish inhabitants living in the Old City and the New City over the years.